David Walters Yachts

 ONE OF TWO HULLS BUILT · COMPREHENSIVE 2024–25 REFIT · TURN-KEY

 One of only two hulls ever built to the Alia 82 LK design, this 2010 custom performance sloop was conceived over seven years in direct collaboration with Alan Warwick of Warwick Yacht Design and built by Alia Yachts in Antalya to German Lloyd's and MCA Commercial Code standards.
 She is not a production yacht.
-Following an extensive 2024/25 refit with no budget spared, covering a new engine, ASEA electrical system, air conditioning, full Rybovich topsides respray, complete North 3Di Ocean 700 sail inventory and new tender, she is presented at the peak of her condition and ready for a Mediterranean summer 2026 campaign.
+Following an extensive owner-led renewal programme with no budget spared—including a new engine, ASEA electrical system, air conditioning, a complete North 3Di Ocean 700 sail inventory, new tender, and a full topsides respray at Rybovich, West Palm Beach—she is now completing her final commissioning and detailing at Yacht Service Group, Corfu, ahead of her relaunch in July 2026, and is presented in exceptional, turnkey condition ready for a Mediterranean summer campaign.

 The hydraulic lifting keel reduces draft to 2.28m with the keel raised, opening anchorages inaccessible to comparable blue-water yachts, while deploying to 4.10m offshore for the righting moment of a deep-keeled racing yacht.
-A one-piece Hall Spars carbon mast, Hall OceanFurl hydraulic in-boom furling, Future Fibers carbon rigging certified for a further decade and a barely-used North 3Di Ocean 700 mainsail complete a sailing package a new owner would not revisit for years.
-Below decks, eight guests are accommodated across four cabins finished in satin Sapele mahogany, served by three crew cabins with their own private deck entrance.
-Currently hauled out at Gouvia Marina, Corfu, available for immediate inspection by appointment.
+A one-piece Hall Spars carbon mast, Hall OceanFurl hydraulic in-boom furling, Future Fibers carbon standing rigging certified for a further decade, and a barely used North 3Di Ocean 700 mainsail complete a sailing package a new owner would not need to revisit for years.

 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.